AERO-568-Flight-Computer/FlightComputer/REINSTALLOS.md

 ```bash
 ping 192.168.10.101 -c 5
 ```
+This should ping the joystick 5 times and you should recive 5 responces.
+The responce time should be <1 second.
+If it isn't, reboot.

-Ensure the joystick is connected via the crossover cable.
+Ensure the joystick is connected via the crossover cable and plugged in.

 Note that the joystick does not have a static IP, it has a reserved IP that we reserve for it using the DHCP server.
 As it is directly connected and is not designed to have a static IP, we must create the DHCP server and reserve an IP address in order to connect to it.